dimsdika12/Student-Dropout-Prediction/README.md

 The prototype machine learning system has been developed to predict students at risk of dropout based on historical data and identified factors.
 Due to current technical constraints (Streamlit being down), the prototype is currently only runnable locally.

 ### Access the Prototype
 The prototype system can be accessed [here](https://your-prototype-link).
-I will update in here

 ## Conclusion

 In conclusion, the project has successfully identified several key factors influencing student dropout rates at Jaya Jaya Institute based on the analysis:
 1. Based on the data, 60.85% of the students graduated and 39.15% dropped out, out of a total of 3,630 students.
-2. Analysis shows that tuition fees paid up to date (Yes) correlate significantly with higher dropout rates.
+2. Analysis shows that tuition fees paid up to date correlate significantly with lower dropout rates.
-   - Tuition Fees up to Date (No): There were 457 cases of student dropout.
-   - Tuition Fees up to Date (Yes): There were 964 cases of student dropout.
-4. Scholarship holders exhibit lower dropout rates (134 cases) compared to non-scholarship holders (1,287 cases).
+3. Scholarship holders exhibit lower dropout rates (134 cases) compared to non-scholarship holders (1,287 cases).
-5. Higher grades in both the 1st and 2nd semester curricular units are associated with higher graduation rates and lower dropout probabilities.
+4. Higher grades in the 1st semester curricular units are associated with higher graduation rates and lower dropout probabilities.
+5. Higher grades in the 2nd semester curricular units similarly correlate with higher graduation rates and lower dropout probabilities.

 ## Recommendation Action Items

 ###  Strengthen Scholarship Programs
 Given the significant impact of scholarships on reducing dropout rates, prioritize expanding and promoting scholarship opportunities for eligible students.

-### Enhance Financial Support Services
-Provide additional financial aid or flexible payment options to ensure more students can afford to pay their tuition fees on time.

 ### Implement Early Intervention Strategies
 Develop and implement an early warning system using the predictive model to identify students at risk of dropout early.
 Provide targeted interventions such as academic counseling and support programs.

+### Enhance Financial Support Services
+Provide additional financial aid or flexible payment options to ensure more students can afford to pay their tuition fees on time.

+### Enhance Academic Support Programs
+Invest in academic support programs that focus on improving students' performance in both 1st and 2nd semester curricular units.
+Offer tutoring, study groups, and mentorship to help students achieve higher grades and reduce dropout rates.

 These action items are tailored to address the specific findings of the analysis and aim to support Jaya Jaya Institute in effectively tackling the challenge of student dropout rates.